 What are Challenger banks?

-Challenger banks are newer, smaller entrants to the financial markets which compete directly with established banks.
+Challenger bank accounts are newer, smaller entrants to the financial markets which compete directly with established banks.
 They often do this by playing to their strengths as a smaller organisation and offering a specialism which has been underserved by the big banks.

 For as long as anyone can remember, banking has been something of a closed shop.
 Despite a few name changes and mergers, the market has been dominated by the same names for decades.
 Now, though, a new generation are taking the fight to the big boys and not all of them are that happen.